laravel/laravel/readme.md

 - Better documentation site
 - Lumen build for lightweight sites
 - CLI for building views and components
+- Composer tool to create new projects using `laravue new project`

 ## Official Documentation